cdcarter/public/beliefs.md

 * The concept of "knowing something" is hard to unravel, but the key to existing is believing you know something.
 * Existentialism IS a humanism.
 * I may not have the capacity to freely make choices, but I do have the freedom to interpret the world however.
-* Free will is an illusion.
+* Free will, as we know it, is an illusion.
 * Addicts do not bear full responsibility for their addict-actions.
 * Hedonism makes sense.
 * I won't always believe these things.